Download Careers360 App

 Mendel’s Experiments

-The Austrian scientist, and Augustinian monk, Gregor Mendel made the groundbreaking discovery of principles of inheritance through experiments carried out on pea plants in the mid-19th century.
-Gregory Anton Mendel was born in 1822 in the present day of Czechoslovakia he was also curious about the natural sciences and how characteristics are passed from one generation to another.
+The Austrian scientist and Augustinian monk, Gregor Mendel, made the groundbreaking discovery of the principles of inheritance through experiments carried out on pea plants in the mid-19th century.
+Gregor Anton Mendel was born in 1822 in the present-day Czech Republic he was also curious about the natural sciences and how characteristics are passed from one generation to another.

 Mendel's Laws Of Inheritance

-Gregor Mendel brought great insight into the concepts of heredity through his studies of pea plants and he was able to come up with three postulates which are very vital in the study of heredity.
+Gregor Mendel brought great insight into the concepts of heredity through his studies of pea plants, and he was able to come up with three laws, which are vital in the study of heredity.
 These laws relate to patterns of inheritance from parent to offspring and are the foundation of classical genetics.

-The Law of Dominance, in a situation of heterozygous condition, an allele may overpower another allele.
-Namely, the genotype of the organism will consist of the dominant allele’s trait and the recessive allele’s trait will not manifest explicitly.
+The Law of Dominance expresses that in a heterozygous condition, an allele is dominant over another allele.
+Namely, the genotype of the organism will consist of the dominant allele’s trait, and the recessive allele’s trait will not be expressed phenotypically.

-The Law of Independent Assortment states that the possession of one character does not in any way affect the possession of another character.
+The Law of Independent Assortment states that the transmission of one character does not in any way affect the transmission of another character.
 This law works with genes that are on different chromosomes and/or distant from each other on the same chromosome, to require that alleles of different genes always get shuffled, independently of one another, during gamete production.

 The Law of Segregation is among the major principles studied in Mendelian genetics.
-This law tells us when the gametes are formed, the particular factors for that trait segregate or separate and end up in distinct gametes with just one factor of that trait.
-Inheritance is said to be done through alleles which Mendel also noted that offspring get one allele of each trait from the respective parents.
-This segregation happens during Meiosis, the type of cell division that results in the formation of gametes.
+This law tells us that when the gametes are formed, the particular factors for that trait segregate or separate and end up in distinct gametes with just one factor of that trait.
+Inheritance is said to be done through alleles, which Mendel also noted that offspring get one allele of each trait from the respective parents.
+This segregation happens during the stages of meiosis, the type of cell division that results in the formation of gametes.
 The Law of Segregation explains the 3:1 phenotypic ratio that was discussed in Mendel’s monohybrid cross experiments and is a core to learning about inheritance.

-The roles of the ABO blood group are explained by Gregor Mendel’s Law of Segregation which states that the two alleles for a particular trait segregate from each other during the formation of gametes thus each gamete will have one allele for the particular trait.
-This segregation makes sure that the children get one allele from each parent hence balancing the alleles and making sure that alleles are recombinant in the next generations.
+The roles of the ABO blood group are explained by Gregor Mendel’s Law of Segregation.
+It states that the two alleles for a particular trait segregate from each other during the formation of gametes, thus each gamete will have one allele for the particular trait.
+This segregation makes sure that the children get one allele from each parent, hence balancing the alleles and making sure that alleles are recombinant in the next generations.

-This law is important because it sheds light on how variation is maintained within generations, and how some traits can come back into play after having been previously missing for one or more generations.
-It established the basis for patterns of inheritance and variation systems, that are crucial to areas such as agronomy, pharmacogenomics, and evolutionary biology.
+This law is important because it explains how variation is maintained within generations and how some traits can come back into play after having been previously missing for one or more generations.
+It established the basis for patterns of inheritance and variation systems, which are important to areas such as agronomy, pharmacogenomics, and evolutionary biology.

 Mendel’s Monohybrid Cross Experiments